The SDD pipeline

 end

-a_fast[sdd-spec: stub spec PR + execution plan comment]:::agent
+a_fast[sdd-spec: stub or light spec PR + execution plan comment]:::agent

 h_approve_fast([Human: comment /approve]):::human